 Classifying Courses as WGSS Courses

-Faculty who wish to have a course included in the Women's, Gender, and Sexuality Studies Minor must demonstrate that it fits the Women's, Gender, and Sexuality Studies course criteria by submitting a course proposal or current syllabus and bibliography, and other material such as assignments, readings, and so on.
+Faculty who wish to have a course included in the Women's, Gender, and Sexuality Studies Minor must demonstrate that it fits the Women's, Gender, and Sexuality Studies course criteria by submitting a course proposal or current syllabus and other relevant material such as assignments and readings.

 Women's, Gender, and Sexuality Studies Course Criteria

-- The course title and content should reflect awareness of the importance of gender in structuring human social life and in framing scholarly analysis.
+- The course title and content should reflect awareness of the importance of gender and/or sexuality in structuring human social life and in framing scholarly analysis.

 - Course content, assignments and readings should demonstrate competence in the discipline of Women's, Gender, and Sexuality Studies.

-- Books and articles by recognized feminist scholars should be used.
+- Books and articles by recognized feminist and queer scholars should be used.

-- Course content and texts should have primary emphasis on diverse feminist perspectives on gender and sex equity including perspectives that recognize the social, political, economic or cultural contributions, roles and perspectives of women.
+- Course content and texts should emphasize diverse perspectives on gender and sex equity, including feminist and queer perspectives that recognize women's and 2SLGBTQ+ social, political, economic and/or cultural contributions.

-- Course content and texts should demonstrate sensitivity to the needs and interests of all students in regard to gender issues.
+- Course content and texts should demonstrate sensitivity to the needs and interests of all students in regard to gender and sexuality issues.